dasta400/dzOS/README.md

 Same as Mark I, adding:

 * **Power Supply**: 5V/4A External Power Supply.
 Removed the 12V to 5V DC-DC converter.
-* **Video output**: Added 256×192 pixels (32 columns by 24 rows) NTSC Composite 16 Colours (Graphics II Mode) video output, via TMS9918A VDP. dastaZ80 has now become a [Dual video output (VGA & Composite) system](#dual-video-output-vga--composite).
+* **Video output**: Added NTSC Composite 15 Colours video output, via TMS9918A VDP. dastaZ80 has now become a [Dual video output (VGA & Composite) system](#dual-video-output-vga--composite).
+* **Sound output**: Added AY-3-8912 (Programmable Sound Generator)
 * **Case**:
   * Connectors:
-    * RCA female with  NTSC Composite Video output.
+    * Added 3.5mm jack to 3 RCA Audio/Video cable (same cable used on the Raspberry Pi for Composite output), with NTSC Composite from TMS9918A and stereo audio from AY-3-8912.
     * USB Type Mini-B female, for using keyboard as external keyboard of computers with USB.

 ![dzOS v2022.07.19.13](docs/dastaZ80BlockDiagram.png "dastaZ80 Block Diagram")